pierrepeterlongo/back_to_sequences/README.md

 # Generate 100000 reads of average length 500 and minimum length 100
 python scripts/generate_random_fasta.py 100000 500 100 reads.fasta

-# Extract 10 random kmers of length 31 from the reads
+# Extract 100 random kmers of length 31 from the reads
 python3 scripts/extract_random_kmers_from_a_fasta_file.py --canonical reads.fasta 31 100 kmers.fasta

-# Create the fof file:
+# Create the file of file, used by kmindex, containing the kmers.
+D is simply a prefix.
 echo D:kmers.fasta > fof.txt
 ```